Focus Drift

 it can actually help.

-Focus Drift is the productivity app built for the AI-native era — capturing real work, real interrupts, and real capacity, and putting that context in front of the AI assistant you already use.
+Focus Drift is the productivity app built for the AI-native era — capturing real work, real interruptions, and real capacity, and putting that context in front of the AI assistant you already use.

-Free to start · AI integration · Cancel anytime
+Free to start · iPhone & Mac · AI integration · Cancel anytime

 Privacy Policy